teachingaway/teachingaway.github.io/_posts/2014-03-16-startup-shuts-down-a-patent-troll.md

 Lumen became the exclusive licensee of ‘073 Patent on March 1, 2012, which was approximately a week after Lumen was formed.
 Lumen filed its complaint (the “Complaint”) against FTB on May 29, 2013, alleging that FTB infringed the ‘073 Patent.
 The Complaint was one of at least twenty substantially similar patent infringement complaints filed by Lumen against various companies in 2012 and 2013.

 On September 24, FTB moved for judgment on the pleadings on the ground that the ‘073 Patent was invalid.
 The motion was fully submitted on October 18.
-On November 22, this Court held that the ‘073 Patent claimed an abstract idea, which was not patentable under the codified Patent Act, 35 U.S.C. § 101.
-Lumen View Tech.
+On November 22, this Court held that the ‘073 Patent claimed an abstract idea, which was not patentable under the codified Patent Act, 35 U.S.C. § 101. *Lumen View Tech.
 LLC v.
-Findthebest.com, Inc., 13cv3599 (DLC), 2013 WL 6164341, at *16 (S.D.N.Y.
+Findthebest.com, Inc.*, 13cv3599 (DLC), 2013 WL 6164341, at \*16 (S.D.N.Y.
 Nov.
 22, 2013).
 Lumen appealed this decision to the Federal Circuit.
-The Federal Circuit stayed the case pending the Supreme Court decision in Alice Corp.
+The Federal Circuit stayed the case pending the Supreme Court decision in *Alice Corp.
 Pty.
 Ltd. v.
-CLS Bank Int’l, 134 S. Ct.
+CLS Bank Int’l*, 134 S. Ct.
 2347 (2014).
 The Court issued its decision in Alice on July 19.
 Lumen [\*3] voluntarily dismissed the appeal to the Federal Circuit on September 12, 2014.

 ## II.
 FTB’s Motion for Attorneys’ Fees